When two of Africa’s most powerful nations decides to come together, the whole of Africa is bound to benefit.

 Denel Rooivalk attack helicopter

-This is undoubtedly the best area for cooperation between both nations considering the circumstances both country face currently.
+This is undoubtedly the best area for cooperation between both nations considering the circumstances both countries face currently.
 South Africa is in dire need of financial assistance in developing a newer, lighter and more deadlier Rooivalk II also known as Rooivalk Lite while Nigeria is currently neck-deep in internal crises such as Boko Haram insurgency, Tribal clashes.
 Not to mention a possible inconspicuous and obscured foreign interference.

 Guided Missiles Technology

-It is not a secret that South Africa makes world class military weapons, one of such domain they excel in is in the field of Guided Missiles Technologies like anti-tank guided systems (Mokopa) which Nigeria desperately require if the country would triumph over the high mobility terrorists rampaging the northern part of the country.
+It is not a secret that South Africa makes world-class military weapons, one of such domain they excel in is in the field of Guided Missiles Technologies like anti-tank guided systems (Mokopa) which Nigeria desperately require if the country would triumph over the high mobility terrorists rampaging the northern part of the country.

 After years of enduring severe arms embargo from the West due to Apartheid, South Africa has managed to build and develop its aerospace industry to world standard.
-Such world class design includes ARHLAC (Mwari), Sara, A400 Atlas transport plane sub-components and a host of them.
+Such world-class design includes ARHLAC (Mwari), Sara, A400 Atlas transport plane sub-components and a host of them.

 Nigeria’s attempt to build its aerospace industry is fraught with technical, financial and political bottlenecks.
-Although, the country has managed to build and manufacture several Unmanned Aerial Vehicles (UAV), warships, Infantry patrol Vehicles and helicopter prototypes.
+Although, the country has managed to build and manufacture several Unmanned Aerial Vehicles (UAV), warships, Infantry patrol Vehicles, and helicopter prototypes.

 Nigerian skies are known for being notoriously unguarded.
 The most capable Aerial denial systems of the Nigerian Military is an almost obsolete Roland Surface to Air missile system which the country acquired in the 70s.